lisphm/A-Chassis/README.md

 &nbsp;

 If you would like to contribute to the chassis, or if you need help with the chassis, you can check out [our Discord server](https://discord.gg/P2WXGe3U7E).

+# Installation
+Installing A-Chassis is a simple process.
+1. Download the `.rbxm` file from the Releases page.
+You can find previous versions here as well
+2. Copy the `.rbxm` file into a place in Roblox Studio